Ivan Toney: Brentford

 On 31 August 2020, Toney completed a medical and signed for Championship club Brentford on a five-year deal.
 The fee was reported to be in the region of £5 million and around £10 million with add-ons, Peterborough's record transfer fee.
 Among the other clubs to want him was Premier League side Tottenham Hotspur, but only as a back-up to Harry Kane.
 He scored his first goal for Brentford, a penalty, in a 1–1 draw with Millwall on 26 September; in each of his next three games, he scored twice.

 On 20 January 2021, Toney assisted the only goal of a home win over Luton Town, before being dismissed in added time for an altercation with Tom Lockyer.
 Ten days later, he contributed a hat-trick to a 7–2 win over Wycombe Wanderers, also at the Brentford Community Stadium.
-In April, he was nominated for the EFL Championship Player of the Season.
+In April, he was nominated for the Championship Player of the Season.

 On 8 May 2021, Toney scored his 31st league goal of the season against Bristol City, setting a new Championship record for most goals scored in a single season.
-Three weeks later, he scored in a 2–0 win over Swansea City in the 2021 EFL Championship play-off Final.
+Three weeks later, he scored in a 2–0 win over Swansea City in the 2021 Championship play-off final, which saw Brentford promoted to the Premier League.

 While at Brentford, the club stopped taking a knee against racism; Toney said that players were being "used as puppets" to make the gesture while society did not change.
 He also faced online racist abuse over the season.
 Following Brentford's decision to take the knee for the 2021–22 Premier League season alongside the other 19 clubs, Toney said he would not join his colleagues and would continue to stand.

 On 13 August 2021, Toney started and played the full game in Brentford's first Premier League match, where they won 2–0 over Arsenal.
 On 5 March 2022, Toney scored Brentford's first Premier League hat-trick in a vital 3–1 away victory over Norwich City.

 On 3 September 2022, Toney scored his second Premier League hat-trick in a 5–2 home victory over Leeds United; his first goal was his 50th for the club, while the second and third goals were his first from outside the box since joining Brentford.

-With Brentford, Toney has emerged as an almost flawless penalty-taker, netting every penalty he has taken for the club, eight of them in the Premier League.
+With Brentford, Toney has emerged as an almost flawless penalty-taker, netting every penalty taken for the club until April 2023.

 On 14 March 2023, a man who racially abused Toney on social media became the first person to be banned from every English stadium for three years.
+On 17 May, Toney's season was ended prematurely after playing 33 league matches and scoring 20 goals, as he received an eight month ban from football from the FA for numerous breaches of their player betting rules.

+On 20 January 2024, in his first game for Brentford since his suspension, Toney scored directly from a free kick in a 3–2 victory over Nottingham Forest.